All Products

 By default, Function Compute supports anonymous access to functions and does not authenticate HTTP requests.
 All users can invoke your functions by using HTTP requests.
 To prevent waste of resources and mitigate security risks caused by unauthorized access, you can enable identity authentication and connect your HTTP functions to API Gateway.
 You can use IP address-based access control plug-ins, JWT authentication plug-ins, or basic authentication plug-ins of API Gateway to protect your HTTP functions.

-1. In the Function Compute console, find the function that you want to manage.
+1. On the Functions page of the Function Compute console, find the function that you want to manage and click the function name.
 On the function details page, click the Configurations tab.
-In the left-side navigation pane, click Triggers.
-Then, click Modify.
+In the left-side pane, click Triggers.
+Find the HTTP trigger that you want to manage and click Modify in the Actions column.

-2. In the trigger modification panel, set Disable Internet URL to Yes.
+2. In the Modify Trigger panel, set the Disable Internet URL parameter to Yes.

 3. Log on to the API Gateway console and switch to the region in which the HTTP function resides.

-8. Create a backend signature plug-in.
+6. Create a backend signature plug-in.
 Set key and secret to the AccessKey ID and AccessKey secret of your Alibaba Cloud account.
-Then bind the plug-in to the API that you created.
+Then, bind the plug-in to the API that you created.
 For more information, see Overview.

 After you complete the preceding steps, you can access the HTTP function by using your own domain name.
 You can also create the following plug-ins and bind them to your API to protect your HTTP functions: